-You draw the polyline on the Floor Plan layer and then Offset the line 4.5 inches to the inside creating the inside of the exterior wall.
+Offset the polyline 4.5 inches to the inside creating the inside of the exterior wall.
 Explode both polylines using the Explode tool on the Modify toolbar, and the polyline will now become individual lines.
-You can use the Multiline tool to accomplish the same feat, but you learn that subject in the chapter on Foundations.
+You can use the Multiline tool to accomplish the same feat, but you will cover that technique in a later chapter.